ROCm/rocAL/docs/examples/pytorch/imagenet_training/README.md

 # ImageNet training in PyTorch

 This example implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
 This version has been modified to use rocAL.
 It assumes that the dataset is raw JPEGs from the ImageNet dataset.
-If offers CPU and GPU based pipeline for rocAL - use `rocal-cpu` switch to enable CPU and use `rocal-gpu` switch to enable GPU.
+If offers CPU and GPU based pipeline for rocAL - use `rocal-cpu` argument to enable CPU and use `rocal-gpu` argument to enable GPU.

 ## Requirements